After Beijing, What’s Next?

 Claudia Olavarría, communications and feminist evaluation consultant at GEI, shares insights gained from the 2024 NEC Conference on the next urgent steps towards making evaluation systems and practices more inclusive and transformational.

-Claudia Olavarría is a communications and feminist evaluation consultant at GEI.
+Claudia Olavarría is a Communications and Feminist Evaluation Consultant at GEI.
 She is also the global coordinator of gLOCAL Evaluation Week, GEI's annual knowledge-sharing event.

 In October 2024, I attended the National Evaluation Capacities Conference (NEC) in Beijing.
 I was one of more than 500 delegates from all over the world to discuss this year’s theme, "Responsive Evaluation for Governments, for Inclusion, and for the Future".